Children's Readings

 You are God's home.

 God gave me a gift.
-He gave me the job of laying a foundation to a building, just like a expert.
+He gave me the job of laying a foundation to a building, just like an expert.
 Other people will build on that foundation.
 Let's see how others build on it.
 For, nobody is able to pour a foundation again that has already been laid.
 That foundation is Jesus Christ himself.

 Don't you know you are God's Temple?
 Don't you know the Holy Spirit lives in you?
 If a person tears down God's Temple, God will tear him down!
 For, God's Temple is holy.
 And you are that Temple!